 Ok – back to the interview.
 There is an epic Nebula – Gamora fight scene that happens kind of towards the end.
 The group wanted to know what Karen thought about it.

 That was amazingly fun actually and I’m not the best fighter in the world, I kind of looked like spaghetti and Zoe was amazing and so she was just giving me all these pointers, and she was like if you turn your head like this and strangle like this, then you’re going to look really cool and I was like yeah!
 So, it was great.
-I mean so it was great!
 I really enjoyed it.
 I did a version of all the stunts and then an amazing stunt double came in and made me look cooler and it was cool because it was emotional as well, it was physical and emotional this battle between the two sisters and it was just really interesting to me.

 It was really funny but I had to not laugh – just laughing inside, no it’s fun.
 She’s innocent, she’s like a child so whatever he tells her she’s like “okay, if you say so”, you know?

-The Mantis character from Guardians of the Galaxy was so innocent and pure… and absolutely fun to watch.
+The Mantis from Guardians of the Galaxy character was so innocent and pure… and absolutely fun to watch.